 “These leaders cannot prevent the unravelling of our global civilisation and that is not their ambition.
 They aspire to make a profound difference locally, in the lives of people in their communities and organisations (…) every one of them is grounded in an ethic that places people at the centre of all decisions and actions.
 Sanity in action.”
 Perhaps then, my husband has been on to something all along!

 Where can we start?

 At Future Considerations, developing the kind of leaders that the future needs lies at the heart of our purpose.
 We also know that all change starts with our self.
 So we decided to invite Meg to host a weekend retreat in the heart of the Sussex countryside.
-We’re inviting a diverse community of like-minded others from across sectors and walks of life who share a sense of responsibility to do what matters in today’s world, to come together in conversation, debate and deep reflection to explore how we can:
+We invited a diverse community of 35 like-minded people from across sectors and walks of life who share a sense of responsibility to do what matters in today’s world, to come together in conversation, debate and deep reflection to explore how we can: